 The Cleveland Museum of Art went Open Access in January 20201 with the Open Access release of data and 2D images.
 CMA hosts an online dashboard that publicly reports engagement metrics on its open access program.
 Its policy also enables others to create their own 3D scans of public domain collections at the institution within certain conditions.2 CMA subsequently scanned and made available 3D images in partnership with Sketchfab on its platform and via the museum’s website using the Creative Commons Zero Public Domain Dedication for cultural resource items in the public domain.3 CMA was one of the first museums to make 3D models available on a museum website and use the Creative Commons Zero Public Domain Dedication.
-CMA plans to continue its 3D digitization efforts in years to come to present more interactive experiences for users and to innovate the production of cultural resources.
+CMA continues to add openly licensed 3D models to its online collection.

 i.ii The National Gallery of Denmark (Statens Museum for Kunst; SMK)